 Is Office client the only difference between E1 and E3?

 Of course not.
 There are much more security options in E3 such as email and documents encryption and DLP.
 You have better control over you inboxes, mail flow, and data analytics.
 E3 gives you access to on-premise enterprise licenses where E1 offers only standard license.

 Simple as that – you have to start with a business need or a problem.
 Then, try to solve it with the cloud.

 If you start with cloud features and try to find a need for them, you will fail.
 It won’t be a spectacular fail, though – all in all, you probably won’t get a budget for the project.

 What do I recommend for our clients most frequently?
 The usual mix of plans is E1 + E3 or E1 + E5.

 OK, to sum up – we have three types of suites.
 Business, Enterprise, and Kiosk.
 You can buy them in various agreements – they differ by features.
 The more expensive one gives you better collaboration, data analytics, and security.

-When choosing which one – always start with business need and then choose the right plan
+When choosing which one – always start with a business need and then choose the right plan.

 I believe it was a good high-level overview of Office 365 licensing.
 If you want to get some more details, download the excel I told you about a bit earlier.

 That is all for today.
-BUT, if you want to learn even more detailed Office 365 features listed and described in one ultimate guide – please check this white paper!
+BUT, if you want to learn even more detailed Office 365 features listed and described in one ultimate guide – download this white paper!
 Thanks and see you next time.